Condo EV Charger Installation

 It isn't impossible.
 It's just that most electricians don't specialize in condo installations.
 The process involves more than just running wire — it requires understanding condo governance, preparing proper documentation for boards, designing a fair sub-metering solution, and completing the work in a shared infrastructure environment.

-We've built this expertise because it's a real need that isn't being met.
-If you've been told "it can't be done" or your board has previously rejected an EV charger request, talk to us before giving up.
+Condo EV charging is a specialized type of electrical project.
+If you've been told "it can't be done" or your board has previously rejected an EV charger request, talk to us before giving up — the missing piece is often a better technical plan and cleaner documentation.

 Frequently Asked Questions